mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 When ``SumRuns=True``, all the numors will be merged while loading.
 Note, for **Range** and **Stepped Range** (see `MultiFileLoading <http://www.mantidproject.org/MultiFileLoading>`_), ``SumRuns`` will be ignored.
 Please use **Added Range** and **Added Stepped Range** instead (see `MultiFileLoading <http://www.mantidproject.org/MultiFileLoading>`_).
-In case of multiple files specified, the output will be :ref:`WorkspaceGroup <WorkspaceGroup>` containing :ref:`MatrixWorkspace <MatrixWorkspace>` for each individual run in the input files list.

 CalibrationWorkspace
 ~~~~~~~~~~~~~~~~~~~~